pfarris6116/PickleMafiaOTAFinalProject/README.md

-# PickleMafiaOTAFinalProject

-# Restaurant Order Taking Application
+# Pickle Mafia Order Taking Application

 A Java Swing GUI application that allows an order taker to input customer orders, validate data, calculate totals, and generate printable summaries.
 Built as a semester project for Programming 2 at Volunteer State Community College.